 This is an overview of the recipe.
 The full instructions are below in the recipe card.

-- Brown the sausages.
+- Brown the chicken sausages until browned.

 - Cover with the lid.
 Let simmer for 20 to 25 minutes to finish cooking the chicken and vegetables.